A to Z Index About

 Middletown and environs Google map Albert & Neppie, Macardells and the Zavistowskis 18702-1900s

 I took a very quick driving tour of Middletown on my way home from Manya and Michael's wedding in Pennsylvania in 1999.
 I hadn't brought addresses or maps and didn't find much evidence of Albert or Neppie, except the train tracks.
-I will have to make another trip, and would particularly like to see 15 Highland Avenue and visit the Pine Hill Cemetery (about 3 miles north of Middletown) to see if anyone besides Cornelius Macardell is buried there.
+I will have to make another trip, and would particularly like to see 15 Highland Avenue and visit the Pine Hill Cemetery (about 3 miles north of Middletown) as a number of Macardells are buried there..
 I was interested to learn that the former Erie Railroad train station is now the Thrall Library, however it wasn't built until 1896.

 Where was the train station when EJ Phillips had it stopped in Middletown on the way to the San Francisco and Seattle in 1890?
 "Yes, I think there was an effort made by Mr. [H.C.]
 Jarrett to have the train stop at Middletown.
 I had told him, and also the conductor who helped Neppie up on the steps, that I was very anxious to see you as I was going so far away."